matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-deployment.md

 Here's a [step-by-step guide on how to use it](../../../api/hardhat/getting-started.md).

-### Note on `factory deps`
+### Note on `factory_deps`

 A good question could be, _how does the validator know the preimage of the bytecode hashes to execute the code?_
-Here comes the concept of factory dependencies(`factory_deps` for short)!
+Here comes the concept of factory dependencies (`factory_deps` for short)!
 Factory dependencies are a list of bytecode hashes whose preimages were shown on L1 (data is always available).

 Under the hood, zkSync does not store bytecodes of contracts, but [specially formatted hashes of the bytecodes](#format-of-bytecode-hash).
-You can see that even the [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer) system contract accepts the bytecode hash of the deployed contract and not its bytecode.
+You can see that the [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer) system contract accepts the bytecode hash of the deployed contract and not its bytecode.
 However, for contract deployment to succeed, the operator needs to know the bytecode.
-Exactly for this reason the `factory_deps` (i.e. factory dependencies) field for transactions is used: it contains the bytecodes that should be known to the operator for this transaction to succeed.
-Once the transaction succeeds, these bytecodes will be published on L1 and will be considered "known" to the operator forever.
+The `factory_deps` field of the transaction is used for this reason: it contains the bytecodes that should be known to the operator for this transaction to succeed.
+Once the transaction succeeds, these bytecodes are published on L1 and are considered "known" to the operator forever.

 Some examples of usage are: